-If AEMO determines in an ESOO or an ESOO update that an interim reliability exceedance will occur, AEMO may exercise the reliability and emergency reserve trader in accordance with clause 11.128.
+If AEMO determines in an ESOO or an ESOO update that an interim reliability exceedance will occur, AEMO may exercise the RERT in accordance with clause 11.128.

 2. Reliability standard implementation processes

 AEMO implements the reliability standard using forecasts and projections over different timeframes.
 AEMO uses the following processes: